 I work hard at providing you with the tools and resources necessary for you to mentor yourself.
 On the Start Here page, I have provided links to posts to get you started.

 The Invisible Mentor Concept

 One morning while on my morning walk in High Park in the fall of 2007, “Tales of People Who Get It is your Board of Invisible Mentors” pops into my consciousness.
-I quickly pull out my mini notebook and pen out of my back pocket and jot down my epiphany.
+I quickly pulled my mini notebook and pen out of my back pocket and jot down my epiphany.
 I had been thinking about how to describe my book for a few months.
 Board of Invisible Mentors made perfect sense to me because whenever I face a challenge, I remember parts of the interviews I conducted for the book and I would know exactly what to do, or how to proceed.

 I continue with my walk, enjoying the wonders of nature.
 I marvel at the four cygnets (baby swans) as they struggle to learn to fly before the winter arrives.
 Papa and mama swan patiently watch, every now and again instructing their offspring in lessons of persistence, “If at first you don’t succeed, try and try again.”

 I notice the beaver enjoying the unseasonably warm weather as he takes an early siesta in the nook of a tree.
 Ducks line up in a row on a log as the birds rehearse their cantata for the fly south.
 Being in touch with nature takes me back to the basics of life and reminds me of the truly important things.

 Later, I confide in a friend about my epiphany, and she thinks it is pure genius.
 She further adds that the idea is ahead of its time so I should alter it to Tales of People Who Get It is your Board of Mentors.
 This doesn’t work for me because “invisible” is what makes it so special.
 Discouraged, I park my idea for nearly eighteen months.